Skip to main navigation Skip to main content Skip to page footer

 The IHFC database structure shows associated data fields for the parent and child level [Level] relevant for heat flow density determinations [Domains] from boreholes and mines (B) and for shallow probe-sensing data (S).
 Database fields [Obligation] are classified as mandatory (M), recommended (R), or optional (O).
 The relevance for the quality evaluation [Quality] is displayed for the U-score (U), the M-score (M), and the perturbation effects (P).

-ID Field name Domain Obligation Quality Level
+ID Field name Category Domain Obligation Quality Level

 P01 B,S M U-score (B,S) Parent